zoesol/furry-telegram/README.md

 # Notes

 Sometimes there will be a random error with a hast cache map or something.
 When this happens just delete the repo and reclone.
+If that doesnt work then npm install whatever it says it missing and rebuild until it stops.